kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 ### Function Currying and Partial Function Application
 * Creating new functions by not supplying all parameters
-* Point free programming
-* F# curries all functions be default
+* F# curries all functions by default
 * What does `x: int -> y: int -> int` mean

 ---